+The primary objective was to evaluate safety and tolerability, with a secondary objective to evaluate pharmacokinetic parameters.
 No Serious Adverse Events (SAEs) were reported.
 All reported Adverse Events (AEs) were mild or moderate and resolved during the trial.
 There were no clinically significant findings from safety laboratory tests, vital signs, or cardiac tests.
 In the cohorts dosed for seven days, the most common AE reported was drowsiness.
-In the higher dose cohort, only one of the reported AEs was moderate, the remainder were mild.
-All subjects completed the scheduled dosing, apart from one of the eight subjects in the lower dose cohort, who ceased dosing after receiving the first starting dose following moderate drowsiness and incoordination.